fluxninja/aperture/docs/content/guides/rate-limiting.md

 database connections, queue sizes, response latency, error rates and so on to protect the service against overloads.
-With the help of **[Load Scheduling Blueprint](/reference/blueprints/load-scheduling/load-scheduling.md)** adaptive service limits can be implement easily.
+With the help of **[Load Scheduling Blueprint](/reference/blueprints/load-scheduling/load-scheduling.md)** adaptive service limits can be implemented easily.

 ![Adaptive Service Limits](./assets/adaptive-service-limits.svg)